 While our roadmap sets out where we want to go, we’ve already started working on climate change in four main areas

 ECB staff ensure that climate change is taken into account in the ECB’s macroeconomic models, forecasting methods, and risk assessments.More

-Supervisors engage with banks to raise awareness of risks emerging from climate change.
-The aim is to ensure that banks are able to manage these risks properly.More
+Supervisors engage with banks to monitor action on risks emerging from climate change.
+The aim is to ensure that banks are able to detect and manage these risks properly.More

 Monetary policy and investment portfolios

 As part of the ECB’s asset purchase programmes we have invested in green bonds, taking into account the need to avoid market distortions.More